Azure/bicep-registry-modules/avm/ptn/azd/container-apps/README.md

 - Required: Yes
 - Type: string

+### Parameter: `dockerBridgeCidr`

+CIDR notation IP range assigned to the Docker bridge, network.
+It must not overlap with any other provided IP ranges and can only be used when the environment is deployed into a virtual network.
+If not provided, it will be set with a default value by the platform.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `infrastructureResourceGroupName`

+Name of the infrastructure resource group.
+If not provided, it will be set with a default value.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

+- Required: No
+- Type: string
+- Default: `[take(format('ME_{0}', parameters('containerAppsEnvironmentName')), 63)]`

+### Parameter: `infrastructureSubnetId`

+Resource ID of a subnet for infrastructure components.
+This is used to deploy the environment into a virtual network.
+Must not overlap with any other provided IP ranges.
+Required if "internal" is set to true.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `internal`

+Boolean indicating the environment only has an internal load balancer.
+These environments do not have a public static IP resource.
+If set to true, then "infrastructureSubnetId" must be provided.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

+- Required: No
+- Type: bool
+- Default: `False`

+### Parameter: `platformReservedCidr`

+IP range in CIDR notation that can be reserved for environment infrastructure IP addresses.
+It must not overlap with any other provided IP ranges and can only be used when the environment is deployed into a virtual network.
+If not provided, it will be set with a default value by the platform.
+Required if zoneRedundant is set to true  to make the resource WAF compliant.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `platformReservedDnsIP`

+An IP address from the IP range defined by "platformReservedCidr" that will be reserved for the internal DNS server.
+It must not be the first address in the range and can only be used when the environment is deployed into a virtual network.
+If not provided, it will be set with a default value by the platform.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `workloadProfiles`

+Workload profiles configured for the Managed Environment.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

+- Required: No
+- Type: array
+- Default: `[]`

 ### Parameter: `acrAdminUserEnabled`

 Enable admin user that have push / pull permission to the registry.